-George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey about 11 years ago.
+George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey over 11 years ago.

 Honey is a browser plugin created by George Ruan and Ryan Hudson that automatically searches the web for the greatest prices for its customers.

 The business collaborates with more than 30,000 shops in a variety of markets, including fashion, electronics, travel, and others.

 Honey receives affiliate revenue for each coupon used with its extension, which is how the company generates money.

 The firm was later purchased by PayPal in late 2019 for $4 billion in cash, making it LA's greatest tech departure to date.

 Read the full story on productmint.com ➜

 15. Grammarly ($208M/year)

 Grammarly makes money using a freemium model to sell premium writing subscriptions to three different customer segments: individual users, businesses, and educational institutions.
 Apart from selling premium writing subscriptions, the company also generates some revenue by selling its human proofreading service.

 Max Lytvyn, Dmytro Lider, and Alex Shevchenko (from San Francisco, California, USA) started Grammarly over 14 years ago.